July 16, 2014

 Using cell phones or smart phones behind the wheel, or “driving while intexticated,” results in the death of 11 teens each day in the US, according to the Institute of Highway Safety.
 Almost a quarter of all car accidents, or a total of 1.3 million crashes last year, involved cell phone use.

 Though none of my kids yet drive, they will be driving soon, and I’m terrified at what I see happening on the roads.
-When a light turns green, the cars don’t even budge — because drivers are all looking at their smartphones. (more…)
+When a light turns green, the cars and semi trucks don’t even budge — because drivers are all looking at their smartphones. (more…)

 January 14, 2014